About Assisted Living in Alaska

 Evacuation drills are required quarterly for each shift of employees, and homes of 6 or more must complete a fire inspection every 2 years and follow inspector recommendations.

 What are the Alzheimer’s Requirements for Assisted Living Homes in Alaska?

 Alaska does not have specific requirements for residents with Alzheimer’s.
 Any home that cares for residents with cognitive delays or similar disabilities is required to have a department-approved delayed exit or alarm system to alert staff if someone exits the home.

 Senior Assisted Living Details and Costs for Cities in Alaska

-Found below are some of the larger cities in Alaska.
-Each listing page provides details on senior assisted living options, independent living, senior apartments and homes, and memory care.
-Details include costs, amenities and services offered, medical care, among other information.
+The listings below are some of the larger cities in Alaska.
+Each city page provides details on assisted living housing, independent living, senior apartments and homes, and memory care facilities.
+City pages may include details on amenities, services offered among other information.

 What Training is Required for Assisted Living Home Staff?